2-Drinfel'd double symmetry of the 4d Kitaev model: Excitations in the spin-Kitaev model

+mentioned in {\bf Definition \ref{2repcat}}.
+This demonstrates why we {must} use the weak 2-representation theory based on $\operatorname{2Vect}^{BC}_\text{wk}$, as the strict version does contain the component $\varrho$, and hence cannot detect any twists in the 2-bialgebra $D(B\bbZ_2)$.

-We will without loss of generality focus on the \textit{full} mixed braiding map $B_{W\mathfrak{e}}=B_{\mathfrak{e}W}=b_{W\mathfrak{e}}\cdot b_{\mathfrak{e}W}$ with the non-trivial 1-morphism $\mathfrak{e}$.
-Recall \eqref{swaptwiners} that $\mathfrak{e}$ swaps the grading of the 2-representation spaces, and hence $\bar e$ is only present in $B_{W\mathfrak{e}}$ for those 2-representations $W$ carrying the non-trivial sign representation \textit{in degree-(-1)} --- namely the magnetic sector in \eqref{2repdd}.
+Recall \eqref{swaptwiners} that $\mathfrak{e}$ swaps the grading of the 2-representation spaces, and hence $\bar e$ will occur only in the full mixed braiding $B_{W,\mathfrak{e}}=B_{\mathfrak{e},W}=b_{W,\mathfrak{e}}\cdot b_{\mathfrak{e},W}$ between $\mathfrak{e}$ and those 2-representations $W$ that carry a non-trivial sign representation \textit{in degree-(-1)} --- namely the magnetic sector in \eqref{2repdd}.
+The other full mixed braiding maps being trivial.
 A simple computation then gives